mailbox171/fctfoke-v04/readme.md

       }
    ]
 }
 ```

 Horizontal Pod Autoscaler can automatically scale the number of Pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization (or, with beta support in apiVersion: autoscaling/v2beta2, on some other application-provided metrics).

 What follows is an example of enabling Horizontal Pod Autoscaler for the php-apache server [see https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/] using a custom docker image based on the php-apache image, with an index.php page which performs some CPU intensive computations.

 Start a deployment running the image and expose it as a service.
-You may download the manifest and browse it using *curl*.
+If you wish, you may download the manifest and browse it using *curl*.

 ```
 kubectl apply -f https://k8s.io/examples/application/php-apache.yaml